Table of Contents Show

 - The oldest building in the city dates back to 1652

-- New York was originally known as New Amsterdam.
+- New York was initially known as New Amsterdam.

 - More than 200 bird species visit Central Park every year.